 At Lee Brigg Infant & nursery School we have a school library where children can regularly choose a book to take home.

-We hold a meeting for Reception children’s parents early in the autumn term in order to explain our reading schemes, procedures and expectations.
+We hold a meeting for Reception children's parents early in the autumn term in order to explain our reading schemes, procedures and expectations.
+Throughout the year we offer sessions for parents of children in all year groups, to explain how they can support with reading development at home.

 We carefully monitor the children's reading at home and encourage parents to be fully active and engaged with us in this, in order to support their child's ongoing development.
 As well as their reading books, children take home flashcards to practise and develop their recognition of high frequency words.